plcpeople/nodepccc/README.md

 `items` can be a string or an array of strings.
 If `items` is a single string, `values` should then be a single item (or an array if `items` is an array item).
 If `items` is an array of strings, `values` must be an array.

+You should monitor the return value - if it is non-zero, the write will not be processed as there is already one it progress, and the callback will not be called.

 #### <a name="read-all-items"></a>nodepccc.readAllItems(callback)
 Reads the internal polling list and calls `callback` when done.